mobilecoinfoundation/mcips/text/0049-chain-ids.md

 * Putting the chain id within the transaction signature makes it easier for an off-line signer to have visibility on what network the transaction is submitted to.
-If your transaction is submitted via a proxy, the proxy would control which network id is expected.
+If your transaction is submitted via a proxy, the proxy would control which chain id is expected.
 * In the status quo, the off-line signer has no visibility into this unless the proxy pipes an attested connection through to them, which isn't possible for some types of off-line signers.